UFC Fight Night: Saffiedine vs Lim: Predictions & Analysis

 A few statistical edges stand out.
 Holloway throws significantly more leather — a 5.2 sig. strike per minute gap.
 Chope is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Chope has tighter striking defense, making opponents miss more often.

 The Pick: Max Holloway over Will Chope.
-We're leaning Holloway here at 68%, a solid but not overwhelming edge.
+The model is firm on this one: Holloway at 77%.

 Katsunori Kikuno vs Quinn Mulhern